Schedule

 08:00 AM - 08:30 AMREGISTRATION/CONTINENTAL BREAKFAST

-Conference Chair U.S. Magistrate Judge Craig Denney
+Conference Chair U.S. Magistrate Judge Brenda Weksler

 STATE OF THE CIRCUIT COURT REPORT

-Chief U.S. Circuit Judge Mary Murguia
+U.S. Circuit Judge Bybee

 STATE OF THE DISTRICT COURT REPORT